alexanderameye/Brunetons-Improved-Atmospheric-Scattering/README.md

 - Merge "LitForwardPass.hlsl.txt" with "Lighweight RP\Shaders\LitForwardPass.hlsl"

 To tweak the Sky settings edit the BrunetonSkyboxMaterial properties:
-- Mie Scattering
+- Mie Scattering (Scattering caused by particles with size comparable to the wavelengths of visible light)
-- Rayleigh Scattering
+- Rayleigh Scattering (Scattering caused by particles with sizemuch smaller than the wavelengths of visible light)
 - Ozone Density
-- Phase
+- Phase (The Henyey-Greenstein phase function term)
-- Fog
+- Fog (Amount of fog)
-- Sun Size
+- Sun Size (Size of the sun)
-- Sun Edge
+- Sun Edge (Size of the edge of the sun)

 ![AtmosphericScatter0](https://i.imgur.com/iLEAWBH.jpg)